Back to Blog

 The EU AI Act's four-tier risk pyramid from prohibited to minimal risk AI systems

-Prohibited AI practices include systems that manipulate human behavior to circumvent free will, enable social scoring by governments, or conduct real-time biometric identification in public spaces (with narrow exceptions for law enforcement).
-These prohibitions became enforceable on February 2, 2025, and violations can trigger fines up to €35 million or 7% of global annual turnover (whichever is higher).
+Prohibited AI practices include systems manipulating human behavior, government social scoring, and real-time biometric identification in public spaces (with narrow exceptions).
+Violations can trigger fines up to €35 million or 7% of global turnover.

-High-risk AI systems - those used in employment, education, law enforcement, critical infrastructure, or as safety components in regulated products - face stringent requirements including conformity assessments, technical documentation, risk management systems, and ongoing monitoring obligations.
-These comprehensive requirements become fully applicable on August 2, 2026.
+High-risk AI systems in employment, education, law enforcement, or critical infrastructure face conformity assessments, technical documentation, risk management systems, and ongoing monitoring.

 EU AI Act Implementation Timeline